 Things to remember

-- Nephrotic syndrome is the failure of the kidneys to maintain enough protein in the blood.
+- Nephrotic syndrome is characterised by the kidneys removing too much protein from the blood.

 - ‘Minimal change’ disease (lipoid nephrosis) is the most common form of nephrotic syndrome in children.